Dillard's / 4925 Westheimer Road

 Polekatz Houston Gentlemen's Club / 6340 Westheimer Road

-The oldest business for this address (building built in 1968) was a Shakey's Pizza Parlor in 1974 (though it's possible it only occupied half of it, it looks like it might have been two tenants based on roof shape and color, originally).
+The oldest business for this address (building built in 1968) was a Shakey's Pizza Parlor (aka Shakey's Pizza Parlor & Ye Public House, at least in its later years) from 1970 to 1984 and it appears that it was expanded at some point.
 In 1985, it became Bogey's, which started its lineage as a strip club.
 The Bogey's ad below appeared on my old HAIF thread, though the image broke a while back (back when Dropbox had public folders).
 The dark skin on the model is from the way the ad copied, not actually how she looked.

 Ruchi's Mexican Grill / 6410 Westheimer Road

-Ruchi's Mexican Grill, another formerly 24-hour operation (until a year ago) on Westheimer (open until 2am nowadays), aka Ruchi's, aka Ruchi's El Rincon De Mexico Grill.
+Ruchi's Mexican Grill, another formerly 24-hour operation (until around March 2020, now open until just 2am) on Westheimer, aka Ruchi's, aka Ruchi's El Rincon De Mexico Grill.

 According to HCAD, the building was built in 1972 but by 1974 it was a new location of Northwest Savings Association, which gave away free jars of Smucker's jelly upon opening as a gimmick.

 It's not clear what it as in the interim, but it was a Schlotzsky's Deli in 1992-1993, and opening in December 2000 was the Millennium Cafe.
 "The eclectic fusion menu features sushi, Thai, lettuce wraps, and udon noodle soups", the Houston Chronicle reported, but it didn't last.
 Ruchi's has been in the spot since around 2002.
 It shares its parking lot with KFC.